ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 ### Run Application’s Docker Container

-- In a terminal, make sure you are inside `springboot-kafka-connect-jdbc-streams` root folder
+- In a terminal, make sure you are inside `springboot-kafka-connect-jdbc-streams` root folder;

-- In order to run the application's docker containers, you can pick between `JSON` or `Avro`
+- In order to run the application's docker containers, you can pick between `JSON` or `Avro`:

   - **For JSON (de)serialization**
     ```